SpawnZ1337/SimplexityTool/incidents/README.md

 # Etheral Gaming Utilities

-This repository the coding of the incident tool of the [Ethereal Gaming](http://ethereal-gaming.com/) Moderator Utilities.
+This repository contains the coding of the incident tool of the [Ethereal Gaming](http://ethereal-gaming.com/) Moderator Utilities.